maxng07/ted/README.md

 <h2>License </h2>
 All Rights Reserved <p>
-Text-Encipher-Decipher software uses a GO package for AES-GCMSIV which has a copyright license as part of BoringSSL.
+Text-Encipher-Decipher software also uses a GO package for AES-GCMSIV which has a copyright license as part of BoringSSL.
 The copyright notice  is as below

 /* Copyright (c) 2017, Google Inc. *